-At SXSW this year, I had the opportunity to watch Jared Spool’s great keynote on the Anatomy of design decisions.
-In his talk, he argued that design decisions can be made on several levels.
-The decision level a design is made on reflects on the final product.
+Jared Spool’s Anatomy of a Design Decision argues that design decisions are be made on several levels.
+The decision level, a design is made on, reflects on the final product.

 It’s not the purpose of this post to explain each level, however they do make sense for this post.
 The levels are: